Surrogacy is an arrangement in which a woman carries and delivers a child for another couple or person.

 The panel will ensure all necessary information has been obtained for your application’s submission to the Patient Review Panel for approval.
 The final recommendation will be forwarded to your City Fertility specialist.

-When the surrogacy arrangement is in place (after legal and medical consultation), you, your partner, your surrogate and her partner must present to City Fertility Centre.
+When the surrogacy arrangement is in place (after legal and medical consultation), you, your partner, your surrogate and her partner must present to City Fertility.
 Our fertility coordinator will discuss the details of the cycle treatment the specialist has ordered, such as:

 Treatment will normally begin after all the above steps have been completed.